Dr. Bimbela has over 10 years of experience prescribing medications to help people who request pharmacological support.

 His approach to helping people is guided by the art of listening, belief that people are able to change their circumstances, belief that people can live a life with meaning, and the idea that it is never too late to go after what is important.

-As for children, understanding the foundation of child's suffering and distress is key for deciding whether or not medication can be helpful.
-Behind a disruptive or distressed child is often one or more reasons.
-Most of the work is about discovering the reasons.
+When it comes to helping children, understanding the foundation of a child's suffering and distress is key for deciding whether or not medication can help.
+Behind a disruptive or distressed child is often one or more reasons that need to be understood.
+Most of the work is about discovering and addressing those reasons.

 Psychiatric-Mental Health Nurse Practitioner, Board Certified and State Licensed